Mike Carey (politician): 119th Congress

-Following the 2024 election of Donald Trump, Carey was considered a "top contender" to fill he U.S. Senate seat vacated by elected-Vice President J.D.
+Following the 2024 election of Donald Trump, Carey was considered a "top contender" to fill the U.S. Senate seat vacated by elected-Vice President J.D.
 Vance.
 In November 2024, the Ohio Association of Professional Fire Fighters publicly endorsed Mike Carey as a candidate to fill the seat.
 Governor Mike DeWine appointed former-Ohio Lieutenant Governor Jon Husted to fill the vacated seat.

 Domestic relations

 Carey has a deep and friendly relationship with the American Albanian community.
 He has frequently engaged with leaders and officials such as with the Albanian Ambassador Ervin Bushati.